ebernardino01/auth_project_flask/README.md

     On failure, status code 400 (bad request) or 409 (duplicate) is returned.

     Notes:

-    - The service name and service url fields are required.
+    - The service name and service url fields are required.<br>
-    - By default, order status is not active, and pending for admin approval.
+    - By default, order status is not active, and pending for admin approval.<br>

 - GET **/api/users/&lt;int:user_id&gt;/orders/&lt;int:order_id&gt;**